daniel-yj-yang/programming_language/Clojure/Flow_Control-Recursion.md

 - Functional looping construct: ```loop``` defines bindings, while ```recur``` re-executes loop with new bindings
 - Prefer higher-order library functions instead

-In the above example, we are first binding the value of ‘x’ to 10 using the loop statement.
-We then use the when condition clause to see if the value of ‘x’ is less than 1.
-We then print the value of ‘x’ to the console and use the recur statement to repeat the loop.
-The loop is repeated after the value of ‘x’ is decremented by 2.

 Example:
 ```Clojure
 user=> (defn Example []